Eryngium maritimum: Etymology

-The species' chromosome number is 2n = 16.

 Description

 Sea holly at a beach in Connacht, Ireland.

-Sea holly is a glabrous, intensely glaucous, clump-forming perennial that typically reaches a height of approximately 60 cm.
-It is a succulent xerophyte with a deep, well-developed root system and waxy leaf cuticle.
-The leaves are stiff, spiny, and leathery in texture.
-The basal leaves, which measure 5 – 15 cm in length and are rolled when young, are palmately 3-lobed and suborbicular, truncate, or cordate at the base.
-The stem leaves are similar, but are smaller, sessile, and palmate.
-All leaves are characterised by thick margins, often with purplish veins, and the presence of stomata on both sides.
-The petiole is channelled and dilated at the base.

-The cotyledons are abruptly contracted into a petiole.
+Sea holly is a bluish-grey, succulent, clumped perennial to 50+ cm, entirely hairless, with sizeable, wavy, stiff, spiny leaves.
+It is adapted to the dry (xerophytic) with a deep, well-developed root system and waxy leaf cuticle.
+The lowest leaves (5–15 cm, with. stalk) are rolled when young, and are palmately 3(5)-lobed with roundish outline and truncate or cordate base, thick margins, often with purplish veins, and stomata on both sides.
+The stem leaves are similar but smaller and stalkless.
+The stalks are channelled and dilated at the base.
+The cotyledons abruptly contract into a petiole.

-The flowers are bluish white and measure 8mm across, in 1.5 – 2.5 cm heads The bracts are spiny, and the bracteoles are longer than the flowers.
-The sepals measure 4 – 5 mm and are longer than the petals.
+The flowers are bluish white, 8 mm across, in 1.5–2.5 cm heads The whorl of leaves under the heads (bracts) are spiny and leaf-like, and the small bracteoles among the flowers are 3-spined.
+The sepals, 4–5 mm, are longer than the petals.